Search by Keyword

 Following this appropriately structured guitar solo we are revisited by the bridge and third verse of the song.
 This third verse now has the appropriate twelve-measure length, but is followed by an eight measure conclusion, which is basically a repeat of the intro of the song.
 The only difference is the return to the home key of C in the final two measures, which brings the song to a resolving and satisfying conclusion.

 Paul's vocal work is truly the main focal-point and selling-point of the song.
-This delivery may have transcended slightly from a bluesier mode in the earlier takes, but the vibrancy of the finished product creates the unbridled buoyancy needed to catapult the Beatles to the heights of Elvis in the minds of teenagers.
+This delivery may have transcended slightly from a bluesier mode in the earlier takes, but the vibrancy of the finished product creates the unbridled buoyancy needed to catapult The Beatles to the heights of Elvis Presley in the minds of teenagers.
 His bass work, played simultaneously with the initial track of his vocals, suitably displays the bounciness of a bluesy-swing style, with quarter note accents throughout.

 George Harrison's guitar work is next to be commended, especially for it being one of his best early Beatles' guitar solos.
 It portrays itself as wholly ad-lib because it is not simply a re-run of the melody line of the verse, yet it was truly well-rehearsed, as evidenced by all the available concert versions we can hear today.
 Whereas the free-form Chuck Berry- or Carl Perkins-like solos we heard earlier from George (as in "I Saw Her Standing There" and "Boys") altered from performance to performance, "Can't Buy Me Love" began a trend of pre-writing the guitar solo for the song.
 In fact, Paul insisted from this point on that all guitar solos should be pre-arranged, not ad-libbed.
 The result, especially in this case, is the first truly memorable guitar solo in the Beatles catalog.